Visual Correspondence

 Letters on this Date

-• From Harper & Brothers To Clemens, Samuel L. (1908)
+• From Skrine, Francis H. To Clemens, Samuel L. (1907)

-• From Pfeiffer, Pauline To Hemingway, Ernest (1936)
+• From Hemingway, Ernest To Fenton, Charles (1952)

-More letters for 23rd May
+More letters for 18th June

 Letter writing is a rich and ancient form of communication.
 It offers deep insights into the thoughts, feelings and experiences of people from every walk of life in a more immediate way than almost any other medium.
 As well as the content of letters, the set of circumstances surrounding a letter's creation, transmission and reception tells a story in itself.